protocol/research-grants/README.md

 ### Publications

-As a general rule, we do not provide additional funding for publications and conference travel.
-However, publications co-authored with a Protocol Labs researcher are eligible for funding under our [Co-authored Publication Support Policy](PUBLICATIONS.md), provided basic open-access requirements are met.
+As a general rule, we do not provide funding for publications and conference travel in addition to that budgeted at the time of application.
+However, publications co-authored with a Protocol Labs researcher are eligible for additional funding under our [Co-authored Publication Support Policy](PUBLICATIONS.md), provided basic open-access requirements are met.

 ### Intellectual property (IP)